tunderdomb/deepdep/README.md

-for example deeply nested dependencies. some loader solves this by loading every script and figuring out the right order to execute I find it counter intuitive.
+for example deeply nested dependencies. some loader solves this by loading every script and figuring out the right order to execute

+I find it counter intuitive.
 What's the point of having dynamically loading scripts if they will execute sequentially anyway.
-Some script loaders doesn't even care that you have nested dependencies, they will just load async everything in order you required them.
+Others doesn't even care that you have nested dependencies, they will just load async everything in order you required them.

 With deepdep, you can build applications intuitively like in any environment that